DHasib/sheba_xyz_booking_api_assesment/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

-# Sheba XYZ Booking API
+# Sheba XYZ Booking API - Local Development Guide

 A simple Laravel-based RESTful API for managing bookings in the Sheba XYZ system.

-1. # Booking API – Local Development Guide

 This project ships with a **Makefile** that hides almost every Docker / Laravel command you normally have to remember.
-After cloning, you can be up and running with **one line**.
+After cloning, you can be up and running with **one line** to setup everything will be done by automation.

 ---

-\## Prerequisites
+## Prerequisites

 | Tool                  | Version (‑‑minimum)                                                         | Notes                                                                                            |
 | --------------------- | --------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |